tw4l/addext/README.md

 * Copy: `sudo cp /path/to/pronom.db /usr/local/bin`
 * Create a symbolic link: `sudo ln -s /path/to/pronom.db /usr/local/bin`

+### Updating the PRONOM file extension database

+`pronom.db` is currently up-to-date with PRONOM release: v92

+To create a new database (for instance, after a new PRONOM release):
+* Use Ross Spencer's [pronom-xml-export](https://github.com/timothyryanwalsh/pronom-xml-export) to download XML files for all fmt and x-fmt PUIDs.
+* Run `pronom-xml-to-sqlite.py` to create a new pronom.db database from the XML exports.

 ### To do
 * Update script for database so it's not necessary to re-create from scratch for each release